Celebrity · Netflix Roast 2026

 Every Watch at the Kevin Hart Netflix Roast — Identified

-The Roast of Kevin Hart quietly became one of the biggest celebrity watch moments of 2026.
-Over $7.8 million of horological firepower in one room.
-We identified every piece.
+The Roast of Kevin Hart quietly became one of the biggest celebrity watch moments of 2026 — led by Tom Brady's reported ~$6M diamond Rolex.
+We tracked the wrists in the room.

 May 2026 · Stories To Watch